typelevel/doobie/modules/docs/src/main/tut/03-Connecting.md

 A `Transactor` is simply a structure that knows how to connect to a database, hand out connections, and clean them up; and with this knowledge it can transform `ConnectionIO ~> IOLite`, which gives us something we can run.
 Specifically it gives us an `IOLite` that, when run, will connect to the database and run our program in a single transaction.

 Scala does not have a standard IO, so the examples in this book use the simple `IOLite` data type provided by **doobie**.
 This type is not very feature-rich but is safe and performant and fine to use.
-Similar monadic types like `scalaz.effect.IO`, `scalaz.concurrent.Task`, `fs2.Task`, and `monix.Task` will also work fine.
+Similar monadic types like `cats.effect.IO`, `fs2.Task`, and `monix.Task` will also work fine.
 In fact, you can use any Monad `M[_]` as long as there is a `fs2.util.Catchable[M]` and `fs2.util.Suspendable[M]` available.
 See *Using Your Own Target Monad* at the end of this capter for more details.

 The `DriverManagerTransactor` simply delegates to the `java.sql.DriverManager` to allocate connections, which is fine for development but inefficient for production use.
 In a later chapter we discuss other approaches for connection management.